Specialist Property Surveys

 Communication

 Garry did a homebuyer journey for us for a property we were considering buying.
 He was a real pleasure to work with.
 We discussed with him our potential concerns so he could take a closer look during his visit.
 Garry did a very thorough survey and a report that listed everything to do with the property.
-With all the information he provided, we were able to make a final decision.Verified reviewerJob location: B3710 RICS Level 3 Survey
+With all the information he provided, we were able to make a final decision.Verified reviewerJob location: B37

 Photos